Healthy Homes Assessment ?t?ne

 Home Assessments ?t?ne for Rental Properties

-There are a myriad of concerns you should look for during the house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous concerns you should look for when conducting an home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

-The consequences of not having an Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can have a significant impact for property managers and landlords.
-For specialist guidance, contact us today and book your rental properties home evaluation.
+The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert advice get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties